FarmDyn/documentation/docs/template/environmental_accounting_module.md

 9. Calculation of CO2 emissions from bought inputs

+Up-stream emissions stemming from the production of farm inputs are included to gain a more detailed, Life cycle assessment like, perspective.
+For the moment being, the global warming potential of the provision of mayor farm inputs is measured in CO2 equivalents.
+The emission factors are not part of the official part of the model, as they are subject of license fees.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/env_acc_module.gms GAMS /\\*.*?Calculation of yearly CO2/ /"input"\)\)/)
 ```GAMS
 * --- Calculation of yearly CO2 emissions from bought inputs in kg CO2eq per month devided by 12 for monthly resolution